 My natural hair gel recipe is made using natural unflavored gelatin for hold.
 Castor oil, which is renowned for its ability to encourage hair growth, is then added along with fractionated coconut oil for both strength and shine.
-I then scented my hair gel recipe with an energizing blend of lemon and peppermint essential oils for a fresh uplifting fragrance.
+I then scented my natural hair gel recipe with an energizing blend of lemon and peppermint essential oils for a fresh uplifting fragrance.

 However, don’t feel tied to this scent blend.
 You can also try other amazing, yet amazingly simple, 2-ingredient essential oil blends like rosemary and peppermint or even lavender and peppermint at a one to one ratio.

 Natural Hair Gel Recipe (with Lemon and Mint)

 Using a digital scale, weigh out .1 oz. of Knox unflavored gelatin (or similar) into a 4-cup Pyrex measuring cup with a spout.
 Using a fresh graduated plastic transfer pipette for each ingredient, then add 1 mL of castor oil and 1mL of fractionated castor oil.
 Mix to combine, then set aside.

 In a separate container, weigh out 8 oz. of distilled water.
 Heat just until before it starts to boil, then remove from heat and pour into the gelatin and oil mixture.
 Mix well by hand, then set the hair gel mixture aside to cool.